potatodudedude/tp/docs/DeveloperGuide.md

   as the existing UI implementation.
 * Ensuring that the view tabs UI mode is well integrated with existing features that work based on indexes of the current list. <br>These features include the `pin`, `unpin`, `delete` and `edit` commands.
-    * An example is that `delete 1` would delete the first person in View All mode rather than the first person in the current Module-Tutorial tab (in View Tabs mode).
+    * An example of an integration bug we faced is that `delete 1` would delete the first person in View All mode rather than the first person in the current Module-Tutorial tab (in View Tabs mode).
-    * This caused us many bugs and required much time to fix in making sure that the features works with the individual Module-Tutorial tab that user is currently in.
+    * We faced a number of bugs from the integration and required much time to fix by making sure that features can work with the individual Module-Tutorial tab that user is currently in.

 ### Effort Required